still-learner-pseudo/Multithreaded-Network-Server-C/Readme.md

 ## 💻 Usage

-Start the server by specifying the port (if applicable in your implementation):
+Start the server by specifying the port:

 ```bash
 ./server <PORT>